How the Predator UAV Works

 • Synthetic aperture radar (SAR) for seeing through haze, clouds or smoke

-Every camera in the plane's forward bank can produce full-motion video and still-frame radar images.
+Every camera in the plane's forward bank could produce full-motion video and still-frame radar images.

 Advertisement